Navdevl/turbohustle/content/blog/wave-tuning-intake-system-explained.md

 #### 1. Valve Overlap

 The duration when both the intake valve and the exhaust valve remains open is known as the overlap period.
-During the exhaust stroke the exhaust gas is scavenged well which creates a low pressure wave at the cylinder.
-This low pressure wave gets away from the cylinder reflects back to the cylinder as an high pressure wave.
+During the exhaust stroke, the exhaust gas is scavenged well which creates a low-pressure wave at the cylinder.
+This low-pressure wave gets away from the cylinder reflects back to the cylinder as a high-pressure wave.

 #### 2. Intake Stroke

-When the piston moves down the combustion chamber, it creates a low pressure region which moves away from the cylinders.
-This low pressure wave passes through the intake runner towards the plenum and gets reflected as a high pressure wave and moves towards the cylinder.
+When the piston moves down the combustion chamber, it creates a low-pressure region which moves away from the cylinders.
+This low-pressure wave passes through the intake runner towards the plenum and gets reflected as a high-pressure wave and moves towards the cylinder.

 #### 3. Closing of Intake Valve

-When the intake valve closes the pressure rises and this high pressure wave gets reflected towards the plenum and reflects as a low pressure wave and hits the closed valve.
-Since the valve is closed the low pressure wave gets reflected and reaches the plenum and is converted as the high pressure wave and travels towards the cylinder.
+When the intake valve closes the pressure rises and this high-pressure wave gets reflected towards the plenum and reflects as a low-pressure wave and hits the closed valve.
+Since the valve is closed the low-pressure wave gets reflected and reaches the plenum and is converted as the high-pressure wave and travels towards the cylinder.